Python:

 |

-<upper_cased_string_value> = <string_ value>.upper() |
+= <string_ value>.upper() |

-Returns <upper_cased_string_value> with all <string_value> characters capitalized |
+<upper_cased_string_value> with all <string_value> characters

 |

-<lower_cased_string_value> = <string_ value>.lower() |
+= <string_ value>.lower() |

-Returns <lower_cased_string_value> with all <string_value> characters lower-cased |
+<lower_cased_string_value> with all <string_value> characters

 |

-<title_string_value> = <string_value>.title() |
+= <string_value>.title() |

-word in <string_value> capitalized |
+<string_value> capitalized |

 |

-<stripped_string_value> = <string_value>.strip(<char>) |
+= <string_value>.strip(<char>) |

-Returns <stripped_string_value> with leading and trailing
+<stripped_string_value> with leading and trailing space, or otherwise

-default character, including \t and \n |
+space is the default character, including \t and \n |

 |

-<split_string_value> = <string_value>.split(<delimiter>) |
+= <string_value>.split(<delimiter>) |

-Returns <split_string_value> with the original <string_value> split at the defined delimiter, if
+<split_string_value> with the original <string_value> split at

-defined.
-No defined delimiter splits the string at the white spaces |
+the defined delimiter, if defined.
+No defined delimiter splits the string at

 |

-<replaced_string_value> = <string_value>.replace(<current_char>, <new_char>,
+= <string_value>.replace(<current_char>,

-<index>) |
+<new_char>, <index>) |

-replaced with <new_char>. <index>
+<string_value>, replaced with

-is optional and indicates the index of the substring to replace. |
+index of the substring to replace. |

 Strings can also